JunhaoSong/cuseistut/_build/html/_sources/dd_loc/index.rst.txt

    \lambda\Delta x_1 &= 0\\ \lambda\Delta z_1 &= 0\\ \lambda\Delta t_1 &= 0\\ \lambda\Delta x_2 &= 0\\ \lambda\Delta z_2 &= 0\\ \lambda\Delta t_2 &= 0
    \end{align}

 What does this mean?
 It means that the solution **SHOULD** be zero.
-As a least square problem solution is a trade-off among constraints(equations).
-The true meaning is that these values **SHOULD** be small. :math:`\lambda` controls the weight(importance) of damping.
+As a least square problem solution is a trade-off among equations.
+The application of damping factor will lead to the solution be small values. :math:`\lambda` controls the weight(importance) of damping.
 A large damp will lead to the solution more close to zero.

 .. code::